Celebrating Independence and Honoring Interdependence

 We need nature and we need each other.

-This past Saturday we celebrated our country’s independence from the tyranny of a far-away British monarch.
-We at Sempervirens Fund are also taking a moment to reflect on our country’s interdependence.
-That is, the essential connections linking all Americans to one another and to our natural world.
+On July 4 we celebrate our country’s independence from the tyranny of a far-away British monarch.
+We at Sempervirens Fund are also taking a moment to reflect on our country’s—and the world’s—interdependence.
+That is, the essential connections linking all people to one another and to our natural world.
 We need nature and we need each other.

 Sempervirens Fund was founded more than a century ago in response to an explosive growth in logging that was devastating the once-vast redwood forests that blanketed our Pacific Coast.